yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 Activity objects include a flat list of name/value pairs, called fields.
 Fields may be primitive types.
 JSON is used as the common interchange format and although not all activities must be serialized to JSON at all times, they must be serializable to it.
 This allows implementations to rely on a simple set of conventions for handling known and unknown activity fields.

-`A2001`: Activities MUST be serializable to the JSON format, including adherence to e.g. field uniqueness constraints.
+`A2001`: Activities MUST be serializable to the JSON format defined in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt) [[15](#References)], including adherence to e.g. field uniqueness constraints.

 `A2002`: Receivers MAY allow improperly-cased field names, although this is not required.
 Receivers MAY reject activities that do not include fields with the proper casing.

-`A2003`: Receivers MAY reject activities that contain field values whose types do not match the value types described in this specification.

 `A2004`: Unless otherwise noted, senders SHOULD NOT include empty string values for string fields.

 `A2005`: Unless otherwise noted, senders MAY include additional fields within the activity or any nested complex objects.
 Receivers MUST accept fields they do not understand.

 `A2006`: Receivers SHOULD accept events of types they do not understand.

+This document defines data types for fields used within the Activity object.
+These type definitions include a syntactic type (e.g. `string` or `complex type`) and in the case of strings, an optional format (e.g. [ISO 8601 date time format]((https://www.iso.org/iso-8601-date-and-time-format.html) [[3](#References)]).

+`A2007`: Senders MUST adhere to data type definitions contained in this document.

+`A2003`: Receivers SHOULD reject activities that contain field values whose types do not match the data types described in this specification.

 ### Type